getodk/docs/odk1-src/central-projects.rst

 Since the major changes that occurred in version 0.5, we have additionally made the following improvements:

  - Better, centralized form state and access management.
- - More granular project access, in the form a Project Viewer role which allows read-only access only to Forms and Submission data.
+ - More granular project access, in the form of a Project Viewer role which allows read-only access only to Forms and Submission data.

 In future releases, we have a `loose roadmap <https://github.com/opendatakit/central/issues/35>`_ with at least the following goals: